inmanta/inmanta-core/docs/reference/apilinks.rst

 API self-referencing links
 ==========================

-Some API endpoints can return links to other API endpoints.
+Some API endpoints can provide additional information or context by returning links to other API endpoints.
 The following table documents all these links and their format: